EdmundBenedict/lordcephei.github.io/pages/file_preprocessor.md

    bin2a.f   converts a binary number into a character string
-             (inverse function to a2bin.f). mkilst.f  generates a list of integers for looping constructs, as described below. <A href="Integer-list-syntax.html">This page</A> describes the syntax of integer lists.
+             (inverse function to a2bin.f). mkilst.f  generates a list of integers for looping constructs, as described below.  describes the syntax of integer lists.
 </pre>
 The reader also maintains a table of character variables.
 It is kept in the character array
 <b>ctbl</b>, and is passed as an argument to _rdfiln_{: style="color: green"}.